-Dr David Greening is Head of Molecular Proteomics at the Baker Institute and Senior Research Fellow at La Trobe Institute for Molecular Science (LIMS) at La Trobe University.
+Dr Greening is Head of Molecular Proteomics and Helen Amelia Hains Fellow at Baker Heart and Diabetes Institute, and group leader at La Trobe Institute for Molecular Science, La Trobe University.

-He leads an innovative research program that seeks to identify mechanisms of cell communication through secreted factors and extracellular vesicles, and their capacity to regulate various pleiotropic biological processes of target cells through horizontal transfer of of protein, DNA and RNA species between cells.
+He leads an innovative research program that seeks to identify mechanisms of cell communication through secreted factors and extracellular vesicles (EVs), and their capacity to regulate various pleiotropic biological processes of target cells through horizontal transfer of protein, DNA and RNA species between cells.
 This capability highlights their potential as novel targets for disease intervention, drug development and therapeutic applications.
-Not surprisingly, extracellular vesicles have emerged as biomarkers for disease diagnosis and prognosis and are being constructed as targeted therapeutics.
+Not surprisingly, EVs (exosomes and microparticles among other types of EVs) have emerged as biomarkers for disease diagnosis and prognosis and are being constructed as targeted therapeutics.

-Dr Greening undertook his PhD at The University of Melbourne and Ludwig Institute for Cancer Research, with further post-doctoral fellowship training at the Ludwig Institute for Cancer Research, Walter and Eliza Hall Institute of Medical Research, focused on proteomics, biomarker discovery and protein chemistry, and Institute for Systems Biology (USA) and LIMS on cell signalling biology, large-data bioinformatics, protein networks, and systems biology.
-Dr Greening was awarded the inaugural Stone Fellowship in Protein Chemistry (LIMS) and developed quantitative mass spectrometry approaches to understand the molecular drivers of extracellular vesicles and cell function to discover novel targets that can be transitioned to clinical therapeutics.
+Dr Greening undertook his PhD at The University of Melbourne and Ludwig Institute for Cancer Research, with further post-doctoral fellowship training at the Ludwig Institute for Cancer Research, Walter and Eliza Hall Institute of Medical Research, focused on proteomics, biomarker discovery and protein chemistry, and Institute for Systems Biology (USA) and La Trobe University on cell signalling biology, large-data bioinformatics, protein networks, and systems biology.